-How is it taught?As you work through the learning materials you will have the support of a knowledgeable assessor/tutor who will give you support, advice and guidance on the course content as well as providing robust feedback on the work you complete.
-Upon successful completion of the course you will be awarded the NCFE Level 2 Certificate in Common Health Conditions.
+How is it taught?As you work through the learning materials, you will have the support of a knowledgeable assessor/tutor who will give you support, advice and guidance on the course content as well as providing robust feedback on the work you complete.
+This course consists of 2 assessments to be completed 4 weeks apart.
+Upon successful completion of the course, you will be awarded the CACHE Level 2 Certificate in Common Health Conditions.

 What could I do next?Other related courses.

 Fee Code: L

 These courses receive government funding, and some learners will be eligible for FREE tuition if you meet specific criteria.
 Some ‘L’ code courses from Level 2 upwards may also have an Advanced Learning Loan available for most learners aged 19 and over.
 See here for more information about the criteria for free tuition and here for Advanced Learning Loans.

 * Please note that fees shown are for 1 year only.
 If course is longer than 1 year/38 weeks, then additional fees will apply.